paarasv/paarasv/README.md

 ## 👨‍💻 About Me

-I'm a Computer Science and Engineering student at Vellore Institute of Technology, Bhopal, maintaining a CGPA of 8.42/10.
+I'm a Computer Science and Engineering student at Vellore Institute of Technology, Bhopal.
 I'm passionate about building scalable applications and contributing to the tech community through leadership and education.

 ## 🛠️ Technical Arsenal